spark-app-studio/TripPenguin/scripts/README.md

 # Utility Scripts

-This directory contains administrative and utility scripts for managing the TripPirate application.
+This directory contains administrative and utility scripts for managing the TripPenguin application.

 ## Available Scripts